Jim Byrne Accessible Website Design is celebrating 20 years ensuring equal access for disabled people

 You can’t transmit a website directly into a person’s brain!
 That’s as silly a statement as I’ve ever heard; however, when you think about it, every web page must first pass through some type of hardware and software (e.g. a computer and a web browser) before you can access its content.

 That being the case, the best chance you have of your web page being accessible to this ‘intermediate layer’ is to create your pages using standards based markup.

 Visitors won’t be able to access your content if your pages don’t work on the particular browser they are using – be it a refreshable braille reader, WebTV, or the latest PC still running the buggy Internet Explorer 6.
 The secret to success is to ‘code to standards’.

 If you code to standards (e.g. HTML 4.01 or XHTML 1, HTML 5) you have the best chance of your web page working on the ‘dumb’ machines that know nothing other than ‘how to follow the rules’ to render the structure of a page to an output device.
 If you also follow the rules, you are already well down the road towards an accessible website.

-Research by the Disability Rights Association found that 91% of website developers don’t claim to have any real understanding of Web access issues.
-We are different because we have:
+Research by the Disability Rights Association found that 91% of website developers do not claim to have any real understanding of Web accessibility issues.
+We are different.
+We have:

-- Experience: Jim Byrne has been learning about accessible website design since 1996.
-He gave feedback on the WCAG 2 guidelines (as part of GAWDS), has provide consultancy to European Union, national and local Government, corporates and the not-for-profit sector.
+Experience: Jim Byrne has been learning about accessible website design since 1996.
+He gave feedback on the WCAG 2 guidelines (as part of Guild of Accessible Website Designers), has provided consultancy to the European Union, national and local Government, corporates and the not-for-profit sector.

 Two decades of accessible website design experience sets us apart from the crowd.